New Antibiotics to Combat the Threat of Resistant Bacterial Infections

-- Melinta is rapidly progressing its late-stage investigational antibiotic, Baxdela, which is completing development for acute bacterial skin and skin structure infections (ABSSSI) and potentially other indications.
+- In June 2017, Melinta received U.S. Food and Drug Administration (“FDA”) approval for its novel antibiotic, Baxdela, for acute bacterial skin and skin structure infections (ABSSSI) and is pursuing development for other potential indications.

 - Through the application of Nobel Prize-winning science, Melinta is also committed to developing a new class of antibiotics designed to overcome the multi- and extremely-drug-resistant pathogens for which there are few to no options.
 These “superbugs,” known collectively as ESKAPE pathogens (Enterococcus faecium, Staphylococcus aureus, Klebsiella pneumoniae, Acinetobacter baumannii, Pseudomonas aeruginosa, Enterobacter species and Escherichia coli), cause the majority of life-threatening hospital infections.

 - Combating the threat of bacterial infections by discovering, developing and commercializing novel antibiotics.